Local Living France - Burgundy Canal Boat

 Day 1 Louhans

-Meet at our boat in Louhans at 4pm in order to join the group grocery shopping trip (please refer to joining instructions for more information on where to meet).
-Each person will be stocking up for a few breakfast, lunch and snack items to store on board our 49-ft canal boat.
+Meet at 6pm for a group meeting on board before heading out for an optional group dinner.
 The boat has 4 cabins with attached bathrooms plus a cabin for your CEO.
 A shared lounge and kitchen round off the inside space with the outside boasting wooden garden furniture and an electric barbecue.
 Opt to rent a bicycle during your tour and store it on board, space permitting.
-There will be a welcome meeting and safety briefing at 6pm on board the boat.
 Louhans is a small ancient walled city that was once occupied by the Spanish.
 Famous for the 157 arches found throughout the city, there are many beautiful buildings that serve as remnants of times past.
 Be sure to sample some of the rich culinary specialties such as the Bresse chicken and the corniotte pastry.
-Note that Louhans is accessible by train from Dijon, which has multiple daily train connections to both Paris and Lyon.
+Louhans is accessible by train from Dijon, which has multiple daily train connections to both Paris and Lyon.

 Days 2-7 La Seille & Saône Rivers